xiaofant/486Project/README.md

-# 486Project
+# 486 Project: Analyzation of Users' Support for Political Parties in a State Based on Twitter Data

+## Project Setup/Installations:
+Below are all of the necessary
-# For Getting Tweets
+### For Getting Tweets:
-Installation:

 pip install pandas
 pip install python-twitter

 Change line 84 in get_tweets.py to get diffferent state's tweets

-# For processing tweets
+### For processing tweets
-Installation:

 pip install tweet-preprocessor

-# For checking if user1 is following user2
+### In order to check if user1 is following user2

-Installation:
 pip install tweepy